Training Module

 Privacy Risk & Impact Assessment (DPIA)

-Understand privacy risk assessment, impact reasoning, and DPIA documentation within an ISO/IEC 27701-aligned PIMS
+Assess privacy risks, reason about impacts, and document DPIAs within an ISO/IEC 27701-aligned PIMS

 Training module overview